magnusbaeck/logstash-filter-verifier/README.md

 ## License

-This software is copyright 2015–2020 by Magnus Bäck <<magnus@noun.se>> and licensed under the Apache 2.0 license.
+This software is copyright 2015–2021 by Magnus Bäck <<magnus@noun.se>> and other contributors and licensed under the Apache 2.0 license.
 See the LICENSE file for the full license text.